This post may contain affiliate sales links. Please see my full disclosure policy for details

 Tips for the Best Cupcakes

-- Using a cookie scoop or measuring cup will ensure that there’s an even amount of batter in each cupcake liner.
+- Using a cookie scoop or measuring cup to fill the pan: will ensure that there’s an even amount of batter in each cupcake liner.
 This means the baking times will also be consistent.

 If you live in a hot and humid environment then I would suggest that you refrigerate cupcakes that are frosted and allow them to come to room temperature before serving.

-Personally I don’t freeze cupcakes if I can help it.
+Personally, I don’t freeze cupcakes if I can help it.
 I don’t think they taste the same when thawed.
-However, if you need to freeze them, I would suggest to do so unfrosted.
-Flash-freeze the cupcakes on a baking sheet for 15 minutes than transfer them to an air-tight, freezer-safe container.
+However, if you need to freeze them, I would suggest doing so unfrosted.
+Flash-freeze the cupcakes on a baking sheet for 15 minutes then transfer them to an air-tight, freezer-safe container.
 Thaw to room temperature before frosting.